National Shooting Sports Foundation: Industry and NSSF history

 The state of Connecticut has a long history in the manufacture of guns, going back to Eli Whitney and Samuel Colt.
 Since 2000, as the national interest in hunting has declined according to one report, gun manufacturers have increasingly relied on the sale of high-powered semi-automatic rifles.
-In that context, NSSF has concentrated on marketing semi-automatic rifles.
+In that context, the NSSF has concentrated on marketing semi-automatic rifles.

 Between 2000 and 2003 the Federal Trade Commission conducted an anti-trust investigation of gun industry players including the NSSF.
 It was alleged that they were boycotting Smith & Wesson due to that company's agreement with the Clinton administration to require background checks on purchasers and provide gun locks.
 The probe was suspended in 2003 by the Bush administration, with the NSSF's general counsel claiming it had been politically motivated.

 In response to the Sandy Hook Elementary School shooting that occurred in Newtown on December 14, 2012, 3 mi from the organization's headquarters, the NSSF expressed its sympathies on its website and declined to immediately comment.
 The following month, Sanetti noted that his employees were personally affected by the Newtown massacre, saying in a speech at the 2013 SHOT Show: "Who among us has not been moved by that unspeakable tragedy that was inflicted by a deranged man upon the children of Newtown, Conn., our very home as the NSSF?"

-NSSF and shooting range development

-Within the firearms industry the National Shooting Sports Foundation promotes the development of state-of-the-art target shooting facilities by providing leadership in information, communication and partnerships between ranges, industry and community.
-To meet the National Shooting Sports Foundation's criteria of a Five Star facility, a range must demonstrate excellence in all aspects of management and operations.
-Ranges are rated on appearance, management, customer service, amenities, customer development and community relations.
-The first range to receive this distinction was H&H Shooting Sports in Oklahoma City, Oklahoma, there are currently 33 ranges with the distinction of a Five Star facility.

 Legislation

 The NSSF supported the Bipartisan Sportsmen's Act of 2014 (S. 2363; 113th Congress).
 The NSSF thanked Senator Thad Cochran for co-sponsoring the bill.

+In July 2024, the NSSF signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."